gardlz/opfm-cc/README.md

 ## 📘 Contents

-- `notebook.ipynb` – Demonstrates how to use the `#choose` operator to generate valid configurations based on user-defined cardinality bounds.
+- `opfm-cc.ipynb` – Demonstrates how to use the `#choose` operator to generate valid configurations based on user-defined cardinality bounds.
 - `tree_example.png` – Example image showing the generated configuration decision tree.

 ## 🚀 How to Use